- Starts at: 09:30h

 2517 JN The Hague

 The global non-proliferation norms regarding the use and proliferation of weapons of mass destruction are under pressure.
 The threat posed by nuclear, chemical and biological weapons has reached levels of urgency not seen since the Cold War.
 Consequently, there is a growing demand for professionals with the necessary legal, technical and policy expertise to tackle the challenges of today’s non-proliferation and disarmament agenda.
-Be the first to know when registrations open for the fourteenth training programme on disarmament and non-proliferation of weapons of mass destruction, co-organised with the Organisation for the Prohibition of Chemical Weapons (OPCW) on 18 to 22 September 2023 in The Hague.
+Register now for the fourteenth training programme on disarmament and non-proliferation of weapons of mass destruction, co-organised with the Organisation for the Prohibition of Chemical Weapons (OPCW) on 18 to 22 September 2023 in The Hague.

 During this intensive training programme, you will receive a comprehensive overview of the international non-proliferation and disarmament framework.
 You will learn from renowned experts and practitioners in the field and engage in active discussions about key topics and current debates.
 The programme also provides you with the opportunity to build your professional network with experts in the field, as well as with your fellow participants.